 Dr. Klotman serves on the scientific advisory boards of biotech, pharmaceutical, and health care companies.
 He also serves on the board of several companies including those with interests in natural resources and conservation.

 At Baylor College of Medicine, he oversees the only private health science university in the Greater Southwest, with research funding of nearly $400 million.
 The medical school is ranked as one of the top 25 for research and one of the top ten for primary care by U.S. News & World Report.
-The School of Allied Health Sciences is among the best 15 in the nation and the Graduate School of Biomedical Sciences is rated in the top five percent.
+The School of Health Professions is among the best 15 in the nation and the Graduate School of Biomedical Sciences is rated in the top five percent.
 The College is also home to the first National School of Tropical Medicine in North America.
 The College is ranked first among all Texas colleges, universities and medical schools in federal funding for research and development, and is ranked second in federally funded research expenditures by the National Science Foundation.